 NIST SP 800-171 is a classification of the qualifications for non-federal computer systems.
 To be considered 800-171-compliant, organizations must follow these standards to ensure the highest level of security over intellectual property.
 Companies that aim to fulfill these requirements must follow the principle of “least privilege.”
 According to NIST SP 800-171, Rev. 1, “least privilege” is the principle that a security architecture should be designed so that each entity is granted the minimum system resources and authorizations the entity needs to perform its function.
 Organizations following this principle must also restrict the access privileges of authorized personnel to the minimum needed to perform their jobs.

-Document Management Systems and Compliance
+Document Management Systems Ensure Compliance

 A document management system plays a critical role in ensuring an organization can meet compliance requirements.
 Document management systems serve as a library for intellectual property, and can even be used to control access to files, and employ the principle of “least privilege” at multiple levels.
 Additionally, a formalized document management system enables authorized users to keep audit trails of actions taken within the system while ensuring system administrators are made aware of who is accessing a particular document.